Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 If B=0 at input, the drive will be unmapped.
 This means that the drive will be unavailable from that moment, and any attempt to access it will result in an "Invalid drive" error.
 If the drive is already unmapped, nothing will happen and no error will be returned.

 If B=1 at input, the drive will be reverted to its default state.
 If at boot time the drive was unmapped (not assigned to any driver), or was mapped to a drive on a MSX-DOS driver or on a drive-based driver, then the drive will be reverted to the same state.
-If at boot time the drive was assigned to a device-based driver, then an auto-assign procedure will be performed for this drive, using the same rules as the automatic mapping procedure performed at boot time (the automatic mapping procedure is described in the _[Nextor 3.0 User Manual](Nextor%202.1%20User%20Manual.md)_ document) except that "active" partition flags file will not be checked.
+If at boot time the drive was assigned to a device-based driver, then an auto-assign procedure will be performed for this drive, using the same rules as the automatic mapping procedure performed at boot time (the automatic mapping procedure is described in the _[Nextor 3.0 User Manual](Nextor%203.0%20User%20Manual.md)_ document) except that "active" partition flags file will not be checked.
 This may result or not on the drive having the same mapping as it had at boot time, depending on the presence of removable devices in the associated driver and the state of the other drives.

 If the automatic mapping procedure resulting from invoking this function with B=1 fails (because there are no suitable devices or partitions), the drive will be unmapped, regardless of its previous mapping state.
-An .IDEVL error will be returned in this case.
+An .IDEVN error will be returned in this case.

 If B=2 at input, the drive will be mapped according to the mapping data provided in the buffer pointer by HL.
 It is possible to map any system drive to any device-based driver by using this method, even drives that were unmapped or were mapped to a different driver at boot time.
 The contents of the mapping data buffer must be as follows: